Minnesota Rep. Dean Phillips says Minnetonka campaign office burglarized

 “To the thieves stealing campaign signs from my supporters’ lawns across the district and the criminals who broke into our Minnetonka campaign office overnight, the irony isn’t lost on me,” Phillips wrote.
 “Your disregard for law and stoking of fear and disorder, only increases my resolve.”

-A campaign spokesperson confirmed that items were stolen from the office, but did not disclose what was taken or provide an estimate for damages.
+A campaign aide confirmed that a number of items, including a computer, were stolen from the office.
+He did not provide an estimate for damages.

-“We are working with law enforcement and reviewing security footage to identify those responsible, who will be prosecuted with the full force of the law,” Richard Carlbom said.
+“We are working with law enforcement and reviewing security footage to identify those responsible, who will be prosecuted with the full force of the law,” campaign manager Richard Carlbom said.

-Phillips, a wealthy businessman, won election to the Third Congressional District in 2018, flipping the western suburban seat for Democrats for the first time in decades.
+Phillips won election to the Third Congressional District in 2018, flipping the western suburban seat for Democrats for the first time in decades.
 He faces Republican Kendall Qualls on the November ballot.
+In a statement, Qualls said his campaign condemns “the increasing violence and lawlessness in our communities, whether it takes place against Minneapolis businesses, my opponent’s campaign office or through repeated thefts of his and our campaign lawn signs.”

+“This type of behavior is despicable,” Qualls said.
+“I know our local law enforcement agencies will be working hard to investigate and seek justice for everyone impacted, and thank them for their efforts. “